Urban Design; History of Urban Form; Streets and Public Spaces; Urban Design & Sustainability.

-Professor Macdonald has served on the faculties of the University of Toronto and University of British Columbia, in addition to UC Berkeley.
+Prior to her time at UC Berkeley, Professor Macdonald was a faculty member of the University of Toronto and the University of British Columbia.
 Prior to academia, she spent ten years as a practicing architect in the San Francisco Bay Area.
-She currently serves on the editorial board of the Journal of Urban Design, the Board of the Society for American City and Regional Planning History (SACRPH), and the Congress for the New Urbanism’s Highways-to-Boulevards Advisory Committee
+She currently serves on the editorial board of the Journal of Urban Design, and the Congress for the New Urbanism’s Highways-to-Boulevards Advisory Committee

 Professor Macdonald teaches courses in urban design at the graduate and undergraduate levels, with a primary emphasis on studios.
 Her studio courses include a focus on graphic and oral communication skills for presenting design research and proposals in ways that are readily accessible to community members, political decision-makers, and fellow professionals.